ionic-team/ng-cordova/CONTRIBUTING.md

 ##### License

 By contributing your code to the driftyco/ionic GitHub Repository, you agree to license your contribution under the MIT license.

+##### Contributor's Convenant

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.